 We’ve seen that ExpressVPN is better when it comes to security.
 Let’s see how they do when it comes to protecting your privacy.

 ExpressVPN has a no-logs policy.
-Even better, ExpressVPN successfully completed an audit of their no-logs policy and other privacy protections conducted by PWC.
+Even better, ExpressVPN completed an audit of their no-logs policy and other privacy protections conducted by PWC.
 This makes ExpressVPN one of the few audited no-logs VPN services.

 TorGuard also has a no-logs policy.
 However, unlike ExpressVPN they have not conducted a third-party audit of their no-logs policy and privacy protections like ExpressVPN has.